-How successful a credit union is at earning money has an effect on its safety and soundness.
-A credit union can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand financial shocks.
-Credit unions that are losing money, however, have less ability to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+Earnings may be retained by the credit union, expanding its capital buffer, or be used to deal with problematic loans, likely making the credit union better prepared to withstand economic shocks.
+Obviously, credit unions that are losing money are less able to do those things.

 On Bankrate's test of earnings, NW PRIORITY scored 12 out of a possible 30, better than the national average of 10.11.